 |Parent(s), carer(s) or guardian(s)||74%|

-Playing National Lottery scratchcards (80 percent), bingo at a bingo club (76 percent) and placing a bet on a betting website or app (71 percent) were among the gambling activities that young people were most likely to do in the company of their parents or guardians.
+Playing National Lottery scratchcards (77 percent); placing a bet at a betting shop or bookies (73 percent) or on a betting website or app (71 percent) were among the gambling activities that young people were most likely to do in the company of their parents or guardians.

 Show updates to this content